-Nonverbal communication and eye contact are important, the latter of which shows respect and attentiveness while listening and honesty while speaking (see p.
-3 of Time and Space).
+Nonverbal communication and eye contact are important, the latter of which shows respect and attentiveness while listening and honesty while speaking (see Time and Space).
 Many Brazilians touch their conversation partner's arm, shoulder, or back while talking to convey affection.
-They also tend to stand close to each other (see p.
-3 of Time and Space), as backing away from someone during a conversation is considered rude.
+They also tend to stand close to each other (see Time and Space), as backing away from someone during a conversation is considered rude.